senocular/senocular.github.com/articles/js_private_parts.md

 console.log(inner.getPrivateField());
 ```

-In the example above, while the name of the identifier is the same in both classes, the field is different because each private names represents a different private key.
-Unlike normal public members, private members are not stored by name.
+In the example above, while the name of the identifier is the same in both classes, the field is different because each private name represents a different private key.
+Unlike normal public members, private members are not stored directly by name.
 Instead they use a custom key similar symbols where the name of the identifier is the symbol description and each private member gets its own symbol such that `Symbol('#privateField') !== Symbol('#privateField')`.
 What you end up with given the previous example is something similar to:

 ```javascript
 // approximation of private members using symbols